Fired? Phaedra Parks Doesn't WANT To Return To 'RHOA' Claims New Report!!

 A new, conflicting report by The Jasmine Brand claims that that just isn’t true.

 According to the gossip blog, Phaedra Parks has washed her hands of the entire show, and it’s by her own choice that she isn’t returning.
-The new report claims that Phaedra Parks has actually been asked back by producers, but decided against it.
+The new report claims that Phaedra Parks has actually been asked back by producers but decided against it.
 Why?
 Well, Phaedra Parks isn’t happy with how she was portrayed on the reality show and feels that she was set up by the producers.

-If you remember, Phaedra Parks drew the ire of many Kandi Burruss fans when she admitted to spreading the rumor that Kandi and her husband, Todd wanted to drug and rape Porsha Williams.
+If you remember, Phaedra Parks drew the ire of many Kandi Burruss fans when she admitted to spreading the rumor that Kandi and her husband, Todd, wanted to drug and rape Porsha Williams.
 It’s that admission that prompted rumors that she had been fired from the show, and what started all of the drama.

-I was waiting on #fall last week in @shunmelson new fall dress collection like ???? when is she coming….
+I was waiting on #fall last week in @shunmelson new fall dress collection like???? when is she coming….

 A post shared by PHAEDRA (@phaedraparks) on

-Shortly after the reunion aired, reports emerged that Phaedra felt that RHOA producers set her up to take the fall, though the Bravo told Page Six that production wasn’t “involved.”
+Shortly after the reunion aired, reports emerged that Phaedra felt that RHOA producers set her up to take the fall, though Bravo told Page Six that production wasn’t “involved.”

 Now, this new report is basically reinforcing those claims.